zappala/listomatic/README.md

 # listomatic

 A simple list application to demonstrate web development concepts.
+Uses the Flask web development framework, with Twitter for login, Bootstrap for styles, X-editable for inline editing, and SQLAlchemy as an ORM.

 ## Dependencies